elliotjreed/elliotjreed/cv.md

 - Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration, resulting in a ~70% cost saving;
 - Integrated third-party APIs such as Royal Mail, DPD, Exerpian QAS, and Cloudflare;
 - Implemented a fraud detection system, resulting in a ~98% reduction in fraudulent activity;
+- Developed a personalisable product feature in React, with image moderation using AWS Rekognition for user-uploaded photographs;
 - Added and utilised A/B testing tools to the primary website;
 - Reduced page speed load times by 80% through leveraging HTTP/2, extensive caching, server-side and frontend optimisations, and asynchronous functionality;
 - Upgraded PHP systems from 5.6 to 8.1, and Symfony applications from 2.3 to 6.0;